martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Functions

 We can define functions with the `func` keyword.
 The arguments and return types are required.
-If a function does not return a value, don't give a return type.
+If a function does not return a value, don't specify a return type.

 ```swift
 func isOne(number: Int) -> Bool {